jseluis/Computer_Vision/lane_detection/README.md

 ## How to improve this pipeline ?

-1. Find a robust and stable curvature for the lane detection instead of a straigth of line.
+1. Find a robust and stable curvature for the lane detection instead of a straigth line.
 2. Tune the mask color parameters and split white and yellow lane lines for processing the challenging video.